Diploma in Bookkeeping & Payroll

 Part of the bookkeeping process also includes calculating, recording, and balancing financial reports, as well as:

-• Manage Customer and Suppliers
+• Manage Customers and Suppliers

-• Entering invoices, credit notes and receipts and payments on Customer & Supplier Accounts
+• Entering invoices, credit notes and receipts, and payments on Customer & Supplier Accounts

 • Entering Bank Payments and Bank Receipts